-- > 50% to 80% of Children with ASD have sleep problems - > Main problems: - ➤ Prolonged Sleep Latency, Disruption at Bedtime, Decreased Sleep Efficiency and Duration - Those with ASD may have a problem with the inhibitory neurotransmitter GABA and melatonin which may cause problems with circadian sleepwake cycles
+- >50% to 80% of Children with ASD have sleep problems - ≻Main problems: - ➤ Prolonged Sleep Latency, Disruption at Bedtime, Decreased Sleep Efficiency and Duration - Those with ASD may have a problem with the inhibitory neurotransmitter GABA and melatonin which may cause problems with circadian sleep-wake cycles - > Cognitive Behavioral Treatment may help - --Durand (2014); Nadeau, J. M., et al. (September 20, 2014).

---Durand (2014)